wenkokke/paper-prioritise-the-best-variation/lmcs/REBUTTAL-LETTER.md

   @elektra85: comment on this, add something in the paper.

+- P8, middle of page, in (b): not sure how to parse this arrow/implication?

-- Fig.10: What is the semantics of this arrow/implication?
+  Fig.10: What is the semantics of this arrow/implication?

-  The authors: It is the unfolding of the definition of substitution/translation.
+  The authors: It is the unfolding of the definition of substitution and translation, respectively.
 We have rewritten these to be single-lined arrows instead, which is more consistent with the remainder of the paper and the usual notation for commuting diagrams.

 - P22, explanations below Lemma 3.7: This seems important, but it should be elaborated, I wasn’t able to understand the details.
 Also, I don’t remember that the term canonical forms has been defined.
 Is a term in canonical form if it is ready?
 (Reading on, I see that the term canonical form is now defined.
 So, the sequencing here is probably not ideal.)